RosettaCommons/documentation/scripting_documentation/PyRosetta/PyRosetta.md

 4. Test your PyRosetta installation by running the line `import rosetta; rosetta.init()` in PyRosetta.
 Output should be about the PyRosetta version and random seed.
     - Exiting the PyRosetta prior to running Python should help avoid path issues or confirm that your path is properly set.

+Note, namespace vs. monolith: According to Sergey, in the namespace build each C++ namespace has its own shared library which the kernel needs to load, resolve symbols, and so on.
+Hence, importing in the namespace build is IO heavy.
+The monolith build on the other hand, has all the C++ namespaces defined in a single C++ library.
+For example, importing rosetta (via PyRosetta) in the namespace build on Stampede (NFS with high latency) could take up to 20 minutes.
+Doing the same with the monolith build would require about 7 seconds.
+Disclaimer: I have not actually tested any of these, but rather I am reporting them verbatim from an email from Sergey.

 ## The PyRosetta Toolkit

 The [[PyRosetta Toolkit GUI]] is a graphical frontend to PyRosetta written in Python.
 A Tutorial and overview of the code base and how to extend it for your own uses can be found [[here | PyRosetta Toolkit]]